axibase/atsd/sql/README.md

 #### LAG

-The `LAG` function allows you access a column in a preceding row of the result set.
+The `LAG` function provides access to a preceding row at a specified offset from the current position.

 ```sql
 LAG(columnName [, int offset [, defaultValue]])